 Initial Alignment

 The fold mirrors and periscope assemblies will be pre-aligned in the optics labs at the observatory sites before installation in the vacuum envelopes.
-Then, the beam paths will be pre-aligned using the IAS target, or a similar target (see Figure 19) mounted to the ETM suspension frame as shown in , to roughly locate the beams on the ETM surface by adjusting the final turning mirrors on the input periscopes.
+Then, the beam paths will be pre-aligned using the ETM alingment target (see Figure 19) mounted to the ETM suspension frame as shown in , to roughly locate the beams on the ETM surface by adjusting the final turning mirrors on the input periscopes.

-The first contact will then temporarily be partially peeled back to reveal about 7 cm of the ETM surface at the top and bottom of the optic and the Pcal beams reflected from the ETM will be aligned using the first turning mirrors in the output periscopes.